 The “Others” Program Al-Anon

-Most people attend Al-Anon because they have a “qualifier” in their lives (someone who makes them eligible to attend).
-A qualifier can be your spouse, your mother, your daughter, a co-worker, a friend… The meetings are open and welcoming and are usually held in the same location as AA meetings.
+Most people attend Al-Anon because they have someone in their life who is struggling with substance use.
+This might be a spouse, mother, child, sibling, co-worker, friend, etc. The meetings are open and welcoming and are usually held in the same location as AA meetings.

 Interestingly, some of the most valuable sharing in Al-Anon meetings involves learning to care for oneself.
 At Sanford Behavioral Health, we understand the vital role families play in a person’s recovery.
 The family programs at Sanford were created to include our clients’ loved ones during treatment and beyond.

 The Sanford Family Program provides education and support about the disease of addiction, recovery, and how to create a recovery-friendly home.
 Family involvement is one of the essential components of a healthy long-term recovery.
 Because of this, we provide these programs at no charge to our client’s families.
 Al-Anon is another long-term way for families to learn about addiction and how to manage living with someone addicted to alcohol.
 At Sanford residential treatment for addiction, we include Al-Anon meetings in nightly excursions to explore recovery support groups.